colored-dye/colinux-64bit/doc/devel.md

 To set break points, open a source file, and press F9 to set a break point at cursor line.
 Kernel debugging supports at most 32 breakpoints.

 Another idea: insert "int 3" into code to set hard-coded breakpoints.
-(NOT tested)
+(Works in `dpp-example')